zuzimajo1/Bermudez-Mobile-Application/README.md

 <h1 align="center">Bermudez Mobile Application</h1>

-<h2 align="center">Bermudez Mobile Application is an application that was deploy in Bermudez Medical Clinic located at Brgy.
+<h2 align="center">Bermudez Mobile Application is an application that was deployed in Bermudez Medical Clinic located at Brgy.
 San Isidro, Placer, SDN.</h2>

 ## ⚒️ Built with the following technologies: